qcqqcq/udacity-CarND-Behavioral-Cloning-P3/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to reduce dimensions of the image to a minimum then apply a convolutional neural network.
+The overall strategy for deriving a model architecture was to reduce dimensions of the image to a minimum then apply a simple convolutional neural network.

 My first step was to use a convolution neural network model similar to ResNet.
 I thought this model might be appropriate because it worked well for traffic sign detection and is simple yet effective.
-I believe in parsimony
+I believe in parsimony over complexity.

+To manage memory usage, the raw data (driving log and jpeg images) were combined and formatted into two numpy arrays and pickled as such.
+Furthermore, the data was pickled in batches.
+These batches serve to limit the size of the dataset on hard disk and also allows batch training by the neural network.

 In order to gauge how well the model was working, I split my image and steering angle data into a training,validation, and test sets.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.